shoubhikraj/water-order/README.md

 Compiles successfully on Windows with MSVC++ 2019, on Linux with GCC 10, and it should also compile on Mac OS (Instructions for compiling are provided at the bottom of the page).

+### Is this software is for you?
+Water-order is mainly aimed at calculations on water droplets.
+For droplets, the main feature of interest is the radial distribution of the order parameters because it reveals the radial structure of the droplets (as they are mostly spherical).
+The radius is always calculated from the centre of mass of the droplet.

+This is why water-order calculates the radial distribution of various parameters, by averaging over a certain range.
+It is also assumed, that there is no periodic boundary condition (which is true for droplets).
+Water-order is not for periodic systems, neither does it output statistics for individual water molecules, although it is possible to make the program output them by modifying the "Water_order.cpp" source file.

 # Detailed description
 Tetrahedral order parameter(*q*<sub>T</sub>) is a parameter that is used to characterise the degree of order, particularly for water.
 The *q*<sub>T</sub> for an oxygen can be calculated by considering the 4 nearest oxygens of that oxygen, using this expression: